apollo

 About Siades Syrup

 Siades Syrup is used to treat a dry cough.
-Coughing is a natural reflex that helps remove irritants like allergens, mucus, or smoke from the airways and prevents infections.
+Coughing is a natural reflex that helps remove irritants such as allergens, mucus, and smoke from the airways and prevents infections.
 A dry cough is irritating and does not produce mucus, whereas a wet cough generates mucus or phlegm, which helps clear the airways, typically due to infections or irritation.

 Siades Syrup contains Dextromethorphan hydrobromide, which works by blocking the cough receptor present in the brain, which is known to cause cough.